 Bloomberg recently reported that Apple was working on its very own custom co-processors to put into two new notebooks and a new desktop and DigiTimes reported that the tech giant was working on a new 13-inch MacBook model, although didn't explicitly state whether it was an Air or some other model - this could be the recently-revealed MacBook Pro 13 with TouchBar.

 Because of what Apple has done elsewhere, the company has considered developing its own ARM-based processors to run future MacBooks and the rumours are that an Apple-designed CPU may come to a future MacBook, possibly in a couple of years time.

 Apple has apparently experimented with unifying macOS and iOS apps, however.
 This unification for developers would be a forerunner to any move to ARM-based chips for macOS.
-Some rumours suggest this could be announced at WWDC 2018 and debut in the subsequent release of iOS 12 and macOS 10.14.

 The new 13-inch MacBook will probably have an LCD display, whereas Apple may at some point upgrade its Pro line with OLED displays.
 DigiTimes' senior researcher, Jim Hsiao says that Apple initially looked at using displays from a China-based supplier to reduce costs, but has instead turned to LG Display to produce the 2,560 x 1,600 panels.

 The current MacBook has the same resolution and if it transpires that this new laptop takes the Air moniker, it will be the first MacBook Air with a Retina display.